 9th Level Feats

-Convergent Evolution (General): You have an uncanny ability to mimic certain physical traits of other species.
+Convergent Evolution: You have an uncanny ability to mimic certain physical traits of other species.
 Once per day, you can spend 1 minute to temporarily gain one physical trait from another humanoid ancestry (e.g., darkvision, a climb speed of 10 feet, resistance 1 to fire) for 1 hour.
 This must be a trait that the other ancestry gains from its heritage, not an ancestry feat.

 13th Level Feats